Be Part of the Conversation

 Data-Enabled Services

-- Selina Holliday, Head of Digital Engagement, Greater London Authority
+- Selina Holliday, Head of User Centred Design, Greater London Authority

 - Jonathan Cairns-Terry, Deputy Director of Insight Products, Care Quality Commission